tamagui/tamagui/next.md

 v3

+  - light-dark()
+    - this is an official css thing so would be easy-ish to implement
   - run over components and review for removing some assumptions about `size`
   - disableInjectCSS should maybe just be automated better or defaulted on
   - flat vs style mode, style moves all tamagui styles into `style` besides the other psuedos like hover, enter, etc